 Mr. Jimmy Carter, the former Governor of the southern state of Georgia, accepted the Democratic?

-Mr. Jimmy Carter, the former Governor of the southern state of Georgia, accepted the Democratic Party Presidential nomination at his party's convention in New York City on Thursday (15 July).
+Background: Mr. Jimmy Carter, the former Governor of the southern state of Georgia, accepted the Democratic Party Presidential nomination at his party's convention in New York City on Thursday (15 July).

 SYNOPSIS: The convention centre in Madison Square Carden was packed to hear Mr. Carter give his acceptance speech.
 The three thousand delegates were wild with excitement as he made his first appearance at the convention.